shoaibkhan17/JumpIN/readme.txt

 - AutoSolver Class:
 ---------The AutoSolver class is a class that attempts to solve a level of JumpIn by trying different moves and comparing game state.
-It does this by creating and searching through a tree of Nodes.
+It does this by creating and searching through all the possible moves.

 - Board Class: